-- Alcohol blood levels: In France, the permitted alcohol blood level for drivers is extremely low, at 0.02 percent.
+- Alcohol: In France, the permitted alcohol blood level for drivers is extremely low, at 0.02 percent.
 We recommend that you do not take the wheel at all if you have consumed even a single drink.
 Penalties, including fines and even imprisonment, can be serious for drivers pulled over with alcohol levels above permitted levels.

 - Using low-beam and headlights: It's recommended to use your low beams (dipped headlights) during both day and night hours when driving outside of developed areas, including country roads and areas with few lights.
 You should never use your high beams when there's oncoming traffic or when following another vehicle closely; failing to dip/lower them in these situations can result in fines and penalties.

-- Speed limits: All speeds are shown in kilometers, so we recommend using a good conversion calculator and getting used to that mode of measuring and judging distances.
-In built-up areas and cities, speed limits are generally up to 31 miles an hour/50 kilometers, and most highways and freeways nearby Paris usually have a minimum speed of 80 kilometers when using the overtaking/passing lane.
-When visibility or road conditions are poor (i.e. heavy fog, flooding rains, or snow), the speed limit is automatically reduced to 50 kilometers/hour on all roads.
+- Speed limits: All speeds are shown in kilometers.
+In built-up areas and cities, speed limits are generally up to 50 kilometers per hour, and most highways and freeways nearby Paris usually have a minimum speed of 80 kph when using the overtaking/passing lane.
+When visibility or road conditions are poor (i.e. heavy fog, flooding rains, or snow), the speed limit is automatically reduced to 50 kph on all roads.

 - Roundabouts: These traffic circles can be confusing and difficult to use, so take extreme caution when driving on these.
 The traffic circles at the Arc de Triomphe at the far end of the Champs-Elysées and at the Place de la Concorde are particularly known for aggressive drivers, so avoid when possible.
 When driving on traffic circles in France, the rule is that those already on the circle have the right of way, and the circles proceed clockwise.

 - The Parisian ring road/highway: Paris is surrounded by an enormous circular highway known locally as la Périphérique.
-Most drivers visiting Paris will not be able to avoid it, but it's notoriously stressful and busy, so follow advice on how to safely navigate and keep an eye on the speed limit of 70 km/hour or 45 miles an hour.
+Most drivers visiting Paris will not be able to avoid it, but it's notoriously stressful and busy, so follow advice on how to safely navigate and keep an eye on the speed limit of 70 kph.
 It is composed of four lanes, with the exit lane to the far right; you must give way to cars merging onto this circular highway from the right.

 - Carpool lanes and exit lanes: These are generally on the far-left on all Parisian highways, including the ring road.
 Exit lanes for those are on the far right.
 Avoid driving in the right lane unless your exit is soon.

-- Cell phones: Mobile phones as well as other electronic devices may not be used by drivers while the car is in motion.
+- Cell phones: Mobile phones and other electronic devices may not be used by drivers while the car is in motion.
 Hands-free devices are not permitted, either.
 Fines can be issued on the spot for breaking this rule.